Chun-Yang/leetcode/PROGRESS.md

 99-recover-binary-search-tree.java

 ### TEACH:
-1. Know solution to every problem in the pool
+1. Know solution to every problem in the pool, create a excel
+- best for interiview
+- optimal (if different from best and explain why)
+- other ways to solve this
+- similarity
+- familarity/readiness

 2. Set assumptions on interviewee's ability
 3. Set plans for them depending on the ability